Types of Network Protocols

 Discover which network protocols are right for your organization, from network communication and management to security protocols.

 You may be familiar with some forms of network protocols found in your everyday internet browsing.
 Two examples are HTTP and HTTPS.
 Did you know that, despite similar names, HTTP focuses on communication over a network while HTTPS adds a layer of security to your network communications?
 While the names may be similar, the functions are often different and work in conjunction to create a secure network that communicates quickly and efficiently.
-With that in mind, let's examine the different types of protocols that allow a network to function at its peak, and how these protocols can benefit your business endeavors.
+With that in mind, let's examine the different types of network protocols that allow a network to function at its peak, and how these protocols can benefit your business endeavors.

 Types of Network Protocols